AlloVir, Inc. (ALVR): History, Ownership, Mission, How It Works & Makes Money

 Year established

 The core technology originated at Baylor College of Medicine.
-ViraCyte, the predecessor company, was founded in 2013.
-AlloVir itself was formed following an acquisition in 2019.
+The predecessor company, ViraCyte, Inc., was formally founded in 2013.
+AlloVir, Inc. was the name adopted in May 2019 following a major financing event and corporate restructuring.

 Original location